mattvenn/minecraft-pi/treasure/treasure.md

 ~~~

 Afer saving the program, you'll have to run it using the `sudo` command because
 accessing the Raspberry Pi's GPIOs needs super user privileges.

-If your program
-is called treasure.py, open a terminal, change to the directory where your
-program is and type:
+Start a terminal by double clicking the `LXTerminal` icon on the desktop.
+Then in the black terminal window type:

     sudo python treasure.py

+Which should turn all the PiBrella's lights on.

 ## Calculating distance in Minecraft

-In previous exercises, you've used `mc.player.getTilePos()` to find Steve's
+In previous exercises, you've used `mc.player.getTilePos()` to find your
 position.
 This function returns a type of object called `Vec3`.
 In the past
 you've accessed the x, y and z co-ordinates like this: